 A valid IU South Bend picture ID or valid driver's license must always be carried with the student.
 Certain agencies may require displaying of your identification as part of your uniform.
 An IU South Bend School of Nursing name pin is always required to be worn and visible on clinical units.
 Name pins must be worn when participating in a professional setting; selecting patients at a hospital; volunteering for community health programs; and as designated by the faculty in certain clinical settings.
 Certain nursing labs may also require you to wear your name pin.
-Name pins are ordered directly from PAC in Mishawaka; order forms can be obtained from Student Services (we recommend the purchase of two).
+Name pins are ordered directly from the manufacturer.
+The ordering form is available in CastleBranch, an online document repository.
 Some agencies require additional badges issued by them to be worn.
 These typically must be turned in upon completion of the clinical and failure to do so will result in an incomplete in the course.
 Some agencies require the display of a picture ID.
 Therefore, students should have an IU South Bend ID card for this purpose.